 Planning is dynamic.
 The initial adoption of the General Plan and its elements is the beginning of the planning process.
-A periodic reevaluation process will be used to maintain the validity of the goals and policies of the plan.
+A periodic reevaluation will be used to maintain the validity of the goals and policies of the plan.

 Amending the plan can take two forms.
 Most amendments will come through the Planning Commission.
 At periodic intervals they should review the plan and determine if it still coincides with existing conditions and attitudes.
-If it is determined that it does not meet the needs of the city at some future time, after appropriate public input, it should be changed.
+If it is determined that it does not meet the needs of the city, after appropriate public input, it should be changed.

-A second method of amending the general plan is by written application submitted by an individual requesting a consideration for a change.
+A second method of amending the general plan is by written application submitted by an individual requesting consideration for a change.

-In both above referenced methods for changing the general plan, the Planning Commission should hold a public hearing, consider the data, and make a recommendation to the City Council.
-The Council conducts a final review and enacts needed changes and takes final action.
+In either of these methods, the Planning Commission should hold a public hearing, consider the data, and make a recommendation to the City Council.
+The Council conducts a final review and adopts needed changes and takes final action.